Skip to content

 • Benchmark mode: Analyze the speed and accuracy of your model in diverse deployment environments.

-This comprehensive guide aims to give you an overview and practical insights into each mode, helping you harness the full potential of YOLOv8.
+This comprehensive guide aims to give you an overview and practical insights into each mode, helping you harness the full potential of YOLO11.

 Train

-Train mode is used for training a YOLOv8 model on a custom dataset.
+Train mode is used for training a YOLO11 model on a custom dataset.
 In this mode, the model is trained using the specified dataset and hyperparameters.
 The training process involves optimizing the model's parameters so that it can accurately predict the classes and locations of objects in an image.
+Training is essential for creating models that can recognize specific objects relevant to your application.

 Train Examples